 - Services to be provided: This is where the vendor will include a message explaining the services they are offering to provide for your event.
 If you feel anything is missing or unclear in this section, you can send a message to the vendor to discuss prior to booking.

 - Cancellation policy & additional terms: The vendor will set a specific cancellation policy for your event that will determine what happens to the deposit and balance payment if you cancel.
 This section may also include additional terms if the vendor chooses to add some.
 When you accept a quote and submit payment, you are agreeing to these terms so be sure to read them thoroughly.

 Read through everything carefully and then determine how you'd like to respond.
 Once booked, all these details will be part of your "booking agreement" so it's important that everything is accurate.

-At any point in the booking process, you can easily access the vendor's profile and media samples through the Vendor Info card that appears alongside your messages & quotes from that vendor.
+At any point in the booking process, you can easily access the vendor's profile through the Vendor Info card that appears alongside your messages & quotes from that vendor.
 On mobile, this card will be located underneath your communication thread, and on a desktop browser, it'll be on the right.

 Responding to quotes

 There are three actions you can take when you receive a price quote.